Did you just start a new channel, and now you want to get more subscribers on YouTube?

 You’re in the right place.

-In this brand new video, I’ll show you the exact steps you need to make to build your YouTube channel and get those first 100 subscribers.
+In this brand new article, I’ll show you the exact steps you need to make to build your YouTube channel and get those first 100 subscribers.

 Reaching a hundred subscribers is arguably the most important milestone for the channel because it means that you’re starting to gain some momentum.